 Jade (玉, Yù in pinyin) has been the most representative mineral for China during ages.
-Like with tea (as explained in an earlier article), Chinese society created strong ties with this mineral that lasted until nowadays.
+Like with tea (as explained in an earlier article), Chinese society created strong ties with this mineral that last even today.

-Chinese love jade not only for its appearance, but also because the cultural, social meaning and values bounded to it: emperors wore it as symbol of power, medics prescribed it as medicine to prevent fatigue and decay (that’s why some high-class officials had a mortuary jade suit), among other protective and mystic powers.
-Even Confucius said there were 11 dé (virtues) in jade.
+Chinese love jade not only for its appearance, but also because the cultural, social meaning and values bounded to it: emperors wore it as symbol of power, medics prescribed it as medicine to prevent fatigue and decay (that’s why some high-class officials had a mortuary jade suit), among other protective and mystic attributes.
+Even Confucius mentioned it, saying there were 11 dé (virtues) represented in jade.

-Long story short, there’s so much added value on Jade in the Chinese culture that, for example, there’s a saying that goes “Gold has a value, but Jade is invaluable”.
+Long story short, there’s so much added value on jade in the Chinese culture that nowadays

 Following this tradition, Hong Kong has its own Jade Market, around the junction of Kansu and Battery streets, in Kowloon‘s area.
 It is also close to Jordan and Yau Ma Tei MTR stations, where there is a series of typical mazes and narrow alleys, laden with street markets and shopping posts.